cloudfoundry-community/awesome-bosh-releases/README.md

 ## Why are you contributing this ?

 Some colleagues of Guillaume Berche asked for a summary of services states.
 He started as a private spread sheet and then thought it might be useful to others.
 Let's see if this is the case.
-If not, we might delete this repo to avoid polutting the cf-community repo namespace.
+If not, we might delete this repo to avoid polutting the cf-community github organization repo namespace.

 ## Contributing and opinions